177arc/pandas-datadict/README.md

 # Data Dictionary for Pandas

-The `DataDict` class in this package provides functionality for mapping the columns of different pandas data frames into a consistent namespace, ensuring the columns to comply with the data type specified in the data dictionary and describing the data.
+The `DataDict` class in this package provides functionality for mapping the columns of different pandas data frames into a consistent namespace, ensuring the columns to comply with the data type specified in the data dictionary, describing the data and formatting it.

 The data dictionary consists at least of the following columns:
 * `Data Set`: Used when mapping in combination with `Field` to rename to the column to `Name`.